jorgeavilacartes/panricci/README.md

 Once the graph reach the state of constant curvature, we can use it to perform alignment of two graphs by definining coordinates with respect to source and sink nodes in our (directed) pangenome graphs.

 **NOTE** Each pangenome graph (input file, and manifold) is assumed to be one single connected component.

-Developer note: This will install `panricci` as a pip library in editable mode.
-**NOTE** If changes are not recognized, reinstall library with the pevious command.

 ___
 ## CLI
 `panricci` works with pangenome graphs (variation graphs or sequence graphs) in `.gfa` format.